cdujeu/CronScheduler/README.md

 [![License](https://poser.pugx.org/ucsdmath/cron-scheduler/license)](https://packagist.org/packages/ucsdmath/cron-scheduler)

 CronScheduler is in development to become a cron scheduler class for future projects.
 Not currently used in production.
+Many features of this component have not been developed but are planned for future implementation.
+UCSDMath components are written to be adapters of great developments such as Symfony, Twig, Doctrine, etc. This is a learning and experimental library only.

 Copy this software from:
 - [Packagist.org](https://packagist.org/packages/ucsdmath/CronScheduler)